 In the online world, key facts and documents about foundations are readily available on the Internet.
 Charity Navigator, GuideStar, and other databases publish I.R.S. filings, annual reports, and even private foundations’ board members.
 In addition, anyone can search certain criteria, including grant recipients.
 Donor advised funds can be set-up to protect the donor’s anonymity.

 Ideally, you can get the best of both worlds from your charitable giving structure.
 Several donors at the Santa Barbara Foundation have found that utilizing both a private foundation and an advised fund offers the flexibility they need to carry out their philanthropic passions.
 Here are a few examples:

-Click here to find out more about opening a donor advised fund or call Lynette Dunn, Director of Development or Jessica Sanchez, Donor Relations Manager at (805) 963-1873.
+Click here to find out more about opening a donor advised fund or call Jessica Sanchez, Director of Donor Relations at (805) 963-1873.

 Contact our team to help you with your specific needs.